LibreDrop-ORG/libredrop/README.md

 - On-screen debug log shows discovery events.
 - Display your device's IP and manually connect to another IP.
 Connection attempts show success or failure in the debug log.
-- After connecting, use the attach file icon to send a file through the established link.
+- After connecting, use the menu to send a file through the established link.
 - When connected, the remote IP and greeting emoji are shown.
-- Received files are saved to your system's Downloads folder and a progress bar indicates transfer status.
-Each incoming file displays its own progress bar with the file name and you can tap it to see the file size and location.
+- Received files are saved in your chosen directory (defaulting to Downloads).
+  Each incoming file shows its own progress bar and you can tap the file name to open it with your system's default application.
+- A Settings screen lets you pick the folder used to store transfers and the choice persists between launches.

 ## Getting Started